goal:

 Gradual Reduction of Daytime Sleep

-If your child does a lot of daytime sleeping, you may need to reduce the daytime sleeping gradually.
+If your child does a lot of daytime napping or if they sleep in late every morning, you may need to reduce the daytime sleeping gradually.

 -